B4dWo1f/tesis/README.md

 In this project I'll develop my PhD thesis (& learn git XD)

 ## To-Do
-convert all the figures to pdf (for faster compilation)
+- [ ] Convert all the figures to pdf (for faster compilation)
+- [ ] Add paper about QSH in multilayers